orbisius/release-manager/README.md

 = What this tool does =
 The tool simplifies the job of the WordPress developer by allowing him/her to release a version using a single click.
-The tools will tell you if a plugin needs to be tested with the latest WordPress version (by checkin the readme file) Also if there are any uncommited changes.
+The tools will tell you if a plugin needs to be tested with the latest WordPress version (by checkin the readme file) Also it warns you if there are any uncommited changes, the stable tag doesn't match the current version etc.
 It also checks if you have a change log for a given version and much more.
 When all conditions are met the Push Release button will appear.